LucasDuclos/AcoustoOpticTomography/README.md

 ## Overview
 AOT-BioMaps is a Python library designed for tomographic reconstruction in acousto-optic imaging.
 It supports both simulation and experimental data processing, offering a range of reconstruction algorithms (analytical, algebraic, and Bayesian) optimized for CPU and GPU environments.
-To check the latest version of the library, follow this link:  [AOT-biomaps on PyPI](https://pypi.org/project/AOT-biomaps/)
+To check the latest version of the library, go to the [PyPI page](https://pypi.org/project/AOT-biomaps/).

+For physical explanations, feel free to check the [explanation page](./Doc/Explanations.md).

 ---